 Where is New Zealand?

-Nearly 2,000 kilometres west of Australia, New Zealand is somewhat isolated from the rest of the world.
+Nearly 2,000 kilometres east of Australia, New Zealand is somewhat isolated from the rest of the world.
 While a disadvantage for travel, those of us that live in New Zealand enjoy a lower population density, fewer dangers, and an outdoor lifestyle.

 New Zealand travel tips: quick reference